SimonHFrost/jekyll_blog/_posts/2024-04-03-opportunities-in-mexico.md

 ## Conclusion

-Observing these opportunities in my first two months in Mexico reinforced for me how the local environment influences big issues countries face.
+Observing these opportunities in my first two months in Mexico reinforced for me how local environment influences big issues countries face.
 Identifying and categorising these big issues is the first step to addressing them.

 Consistent heat and limited access to water increases difficulty with basic tasks, high population density affects mobility around the city, and low quality electronics affects modernisation.
 This all affects social mobility as everything requires more energy and is more expensive.